Office of Electricity Delivery and Energy Reliability, DOE.

 FOR FURTHER INFORMATION CONTACT:

 Christopher Lawrence (Program Office) 202-586-5260 or Michael Skinker (Program Attorney) 202-586-2793.End Further Info End Preamble Start Supplemental Information

 Exports of electricity from the United States to a foreign country are regulated by the Department of Energy (DOE) pursuant to sections 301(b) and 402(f) of the Department of Energy Organization Act (42 U.S.C.
 7151(b), 7172(f)) and require authorization under section 202(e) of the FPA (16 U.S.C.
 824a(e)).

-On April 27, 2010, DOE received an application from EDF for authority to transmit electric energy from the United States to Canada as a power marketer using existing international transmission facilities for five years.
+On August 30, 2010, DOE received an application from EDF for authority to transmit electric energy from the United States to Mexico for five years as a power marketer using existing international transmission facilities.
 EDF does not own any electric transmission facilities nor does it hold a franchised service area.

 Procedural Matters: Any person desiring to become a party to these proceedings or to be heard by filing comments or protests to this application should file a petition to intervene, comment, or protest at the address provided above in accordance with §§ 385.211 or 385.214 of the Federal Energy Regulatory Commission's Rules of Practice and Procedures (18 CFR 385.211, 385.214).
 Fifteen copies of each petition and protest should be filed with DOE on or before the date listed above.